Chykary/FizzyFacepunch/README.md

 If you know a better way around this please make a [Issue ticket.](https://github.com/Chykary/FizzyFacepunch/issues)**

 ## Host
-To be able to have your game working you need to make sure you have Steam running in the background. **SteamManager will print a Debug Message if it initializes correctly.**
+To be able to have your game working you need to make sure you have Steam running in the background.

 ## Client
 1. Send the game to your buddy.